To our valued vendor community:

 You can register for bids&tenders™ to download bid documents and receive notifications about new bid opportunities.

-An annual subscription fee of $169.95 will give you unlimited access to bid postings from all agencies using bids&tenders™ in Canada.
-A one-time, pay-per-bid option is also available at $50.85 per bid.
+An annual subscription fee will give you unlimited access to bid postings from all agencies using bids&tenders™ in Canada.
+A one-time, pay-per-bid option is also available.
 You can preview bid documents without payment.

 Registering as a bidder does not guarantee bidding opportunities or contract award.